Acne-Prone Skin Care Guide: Causes, Daily Routine and Breakout Prevention Tips

 Breakout Prevention Tips That Actually Work

-- Do not pick pimples.
-Picking increases inflammation and can cause scarring.
+- 01 Do not pick pimples.
+Picking increases inflammation and raises the risk of marks and scarring.

-- Watch hair products.
-Hair oils and styling products can transfer to the forehead and cause breakouts.
+- 04 Watch hair oils and styling products because they can trigger congestion around the forehead and hairline.

 Ingredients That Help Acne-Prone Skin